thatcort/sellout/README.md

 Conceptually this project plays with ideas of what is art, how is it commodified, how we value algorithmically generated art.

+For now the artist only draws random dots.

 There are three actors:
 * The Patron (user) commissions an artwork from the Agent
 * The Agent (smart contract) creates a Commission smart contract detailing the art to be created